confluentinc/getting-started-guides/python/README.md

 ## Where next?

+- To consolidate this learning, also adding Schema Registry and cluster administration to your applications, take our course: [Kafka for Python Developers](https://developer.confluent.io/courses/kafka-python).
 - For the Python client API, check out the [confluent_kafka documentation](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html).
 - For information on testing in the Kafka ecosystem, check out